-For many of us, the last twelve months have been a carousel of professional pivots and personal challenges.
+For many of us, the last twelve months have been a carousel of professional pivots and personal challenges, resulting in a lot of unplanned change.
 Remote working blurred the boundaries between office and home; the 9-5 became whenever-the-kids-are-at-Zoom-school; ‘you’re on mute’ became the soundtrack to our now virtual meetings and for many of us, anxieties over restructuring and scaling down became a constant and unwelcome companion.

 In short, everything changed.

 As we emerge into a new normal, how do we equip ourselves and our teams for what this might look like?
 After a year of relentless uncertainty, how can we continue to successfully manage change by building more change-fit teams?

 Looking for ways to support your team post-Covid?
 Check out our webinar series on Supporting Your Team in the New Normal!

 What is change-fitness?

 Change is challenging.
 It disrupts our existing knowledge and understanding of the world and makes it difficult to accurately predict what will come next.
 Even when the outcome is ultimately positive, our brains can interpret this uncertainty as a threat, making change a stressful experience that we often try to avoid.
 For the most part, we really are creatures of habit!

 Take the shift to remote working as an example.
 Previously touted as a benefit by the most flexible of employers, 2020 saw this become a mandate for the majority.
 Though many organisations acted with impressive alacrity and managed a relatively smooth transition, the adjustment wasn’t always easy!
 From juggling childcare and virtual meetings to setting up home offices using kitchen tables, laundry baskets and even ironing boards, establishing boundaries between work and home lives was a challenge that many of us found to be more than a little stressful.